-Bursting with creativity and unafraid of failure, young people and their inquisitive and curious minds are leading change and making a difference to the world.
+Bursting with creativity and unafraid of failure, young people and their inquisitive minds are leading change and making a difference in the world.
 This article follows some of the young minds who have changed the STEM field forever with their innovative ideas!

 Boyan Slat is the inventor of what is now the world’s largest ocean cleanup.
 While on holiday, Boyan went diving and was astounded at the sheer amount of plastic pollution.
 He decided to create an experiment about water pollution for his high school science project and predicted that he could reduce the time it would take to clean the ocean by over 78,000 years!
 He presented the idea to potential investors who shut his idea down, saying that it was impossible – until one investor gave him a chance.
 The United Nations awarded him the Champions of the Earth award and he founded The Ocean Cleanup at just 18 years old.
 Read more about his project and its progress here!